 Edmund Leon Vadnais (part 1)

-My granduncle Edmund Leon Vadnais born on November 3, 1886 at Centerville, Anoka County, Minnesota was the 3rd of 7 children born to William and Jennie (Baillargeon) Vadnais.
+My granduncle Edmund Leon Vadnais born on November 3, 1886 at White Bear Lake, Ramsey County, Minnesota was the 3rd of 7 children born to William and Jennie (Baillargeon) Vadnais.
 When he was born, his father was 23 years old, his mother was 20 years old and his 2 older brothers Joseph Albert and William Francis were 3 years old and 11 months old, respectively.
-At the time, I believe they were living with William’s parents Francois and Tharsile at their home in Centerville.

-The first record I found for Edmund is his being enumerated in the 1895 Minnesota state census.1 It shows that by 1895 all his siblings had been born and Edmund’s younger brother Amis is still alive.
+Edmund is first enumerated in the 1895 Minnesota State census.2 It shows that by 1895 all his siblings had been born and Edmund’s younger brother Amis is still alive.
 Five of the children, including Edmund, are under the age of ten.

 1895 Minnesota state census record showing the Cadnis [Vadnais] family